CANDYlaboratory/candylab.github.io/_pages/about.md

 <h1>News</h1><br>

+<strong>January 2026</strong><br>
+🥳 Emma has been admitted to the Harvard College Class of 2030!
+Congrats!

+🦒🦒 Abigail will join the lab as a visiting graduate student this Spring!
+She is a Master student from EPFL, majoring in Life Sciences Engineering.

 <strong>December 2025</strong><br>
 🦒🦒 Leo will join the lab as a research fellow, co-supervised by Prof. Chris Kuzawa from Harvard Evolutionary Biology!
 He is graduating from the Biomedical Engineering PhD program at Johns Hopkins.